preloader

 Description

-HTTPREST and SOAPSimplest test runner that only checks that valid target endpoints are deployed and available - it means return a 20x or 404 Http status code when appropriated.
+HTTPREST and SOAPSimplest test runner that only checks that valid target endpoints are deployed and available - it means return a 20x or 404 HTTP status code when appropriate.
 This can be called a simple “smock test”.

-SOAPSOAPExtension of HTTP Runner that also checks that the response is syntactically valid regarding SOAP WebService contract.
-It realizes a validation of the response payload using XSD schemas associated to service.
+SOAPSOAPExtension of HTTP Runner that also checks that the response is syntactically valid regarding the SOAP WebService contract.
+It validates the response payload against the service’s XSD schemas.

 POSTMANREST, SOAP and GRAPHQLWhen the API artifact is defined using Postman: executes test scripts as specified within a Postman Collection.
 Report failures otherwise.

-OPEN_API_SCHEMARESTWhen the API artifact is defined using Open API: it executes example requests and check that results have the expected Http status and that payload is compliant with OpenAPI schema specified into OpenAPI specification.
+OPEN_API_SCHEMARESTWhen the API artifact is defined using Open API: it executes example requests and checks that results have the expected HTTP status and that the payload is compliant with the OpenAPI schema specified in the OpenAPI specification.
 Report failures otherwise.

-ASYNC_API_SCHEMAEVENTWhen the API artifact is defined using Async API: it connects to specified broker endpoints, consume messages and check that payload is compliant with AsyncAPI schema specified into AsyncAPI specification.
+ASYNC_API_SCHEMAEVENTWhen the API artifact is defined using Async API: it connects to specified broker endpoints, consumes messages and checks that the payload is compliant with the AsyncAPI schema specified in the AsyncAPI specification.
 Report failures otherwise.

-GRPC_PROTOBUFGRPCWhen the API artifact is defined using gRPC/Protobuf: it executes example requests and check that results payload is compliant with Protocol Buffer schema specified into gRPC protobuffer file.
+GRPC_PROTOBUFGRPCWhen the API artifact is defined using gRPC/Protobuf: it executes example requests and checks that the results payload is compliant with the Protocol Buffer schema specified in the gRPC protobuf file.
 Report failures otherwise.

-GRAPHQL_SCHEMAGRAPHQLWhen the API is of type GraphQL: it executes example requests and check that results payload is compliant with the GraphQL Schema of the API.
+GRAPHQL_SCHEMAGRAPHQLWhen the API is of type GraphQL: it executes example requests and checks that the results payload is compliant with the GraphQL Schema of the API.
 Report failures otherwise.

 Operations

-Depending on the Test your are running, you may want to filter the list of operations that will be actually tested.
-By default, all operations are included in the test but you can pick and choose the one you want.
+Depending on the Test you are running, you may want to filter the list of operations that will actually be tested.
+By default, all operations are included in the test, but you can pick and choose the ones you want.

-💡 When running a Test on an Event-baed API using the ASYNC_API_SCHEMA strategy, you will have to choose one and only one operation at a time.
-This is because Async endpoints may be different for each and every operation so a Microcks tests can just include one Async operation.
+💡 When running a Test on an Event-based API using the ASYNC_API_SCHEMA strategy, you will have to choose one and only one operation at a time.
+This is because Async endpoints may differ for each operation, so a Microcks test can include only one Async operation.

 Timeout

-Depending on the type of Service or Tests you are running, the specification of a Timeout maybe mandatory.
+Depending on the type of Service or Test you are running, the Timeout specification may be mandatory.
 This is a numerical value expressed in milliseconds.

 Secret

-Depending on the Test Endpoint you are connecting to, you may need additional authentication information - like credentials or custom X509 Certificates.
-You may reuse an Authentication Secret that has been made available in the Microcks installation by your administrator.
+Depending on the Test Endpoint you are connecting to, you may need additional authentication information, such as credentials or custom X509 Certificates.
+You may reuse an Authentication Secret that your administrator has made available in the Microcks installation.

 OAuth2

-If the secured Test Endpoint cannot be accessed using a static Authentication Secret, Microcks is able to handle an OAuth2 / OpenID Connect authentication flow as the Tests prerequisites in order to retrieve an ephemeral bearer token.
+If the secured Test Endpoint cannot be accessed using a static Authentication Secret, Microcks can handle an OAuth2/OpenID Connect authentication flow as part of the Test’s prerequisites to retrieve an ephemeral bearer token.

 The supported Oauth2 grant types are Client credentials, Refresh token and Password.
-For each of this authentication flow, you will have to provide additional information like:
+For each of these authentication flows, you will have to provide additional information like:

 • The OAuth2 Token URI: a URL that will be used for token retrieval,